 16 Aug Aluminum Coatings: Chem-Film vs. Anodize

-Alodine, iridite, and chem-film are all names that refer to a chemical conversion coating used to make aluminum surfaces non-reactive.
+Also known as alodine or iridite, chem-film refers to a chemical conversion coating used to make aluminum surfaces non-reactive.
 Chem-film protects aluminum parts from corrosion and can serve as a base for paint coatings without changing the dimensions or measurements of the finished parts.

-Alodine coatings are useful for many industries including aerospace, maritime, electrical, and military and defense.
+Alodine coatings are useful for many industries, including aerospace, maritime, electrical, military, and defense.
 Chem-film also provides corrosion protection for aluminum components used in saltwater environments.
 Common uses for chem-film include:

 - Heat sinks